adlerre/obd2-mqtt/README.md

 * **Name**

-  the state name for mqtt
+  the state name, only letters, numbers and underscore are allowed

 * **Description**